 All of the men passed psychological tests and background checks last week, the mayor said at the Jan.
 31 Township Council meeting.

 "It's important we get them on board now," Amato said.

-The five will replace veteran police officers who are retiring soon or have already retired.
+who are retiring soon or have already retired.
 They will start at the Ocean County Police Academy on Feb.
 9, he said.

 South Seaside Park resident Donald Whiteman asked if any of the candidates were local.

 "They are all local," Amato said.
 "They are all Central Regional graduates, they all live in Berkeley Township."

 The five are Taylor Butler, Alfred Foca, Shawn Bowens, Scott Rudolph and Jonathan Mulvihill, he said.

 The number of Berkeley police officers once hovered around 74, but that number has since dropped to around 66 due to retirements.

 The latest officers to step down include Patrolman Edward DeMott III, Detective James Smit, and Patrolman Daniel Stauffer, Amato said.

 No one at the Jan.
 31 meeting questioned the need for more officers, unlike the Jan.
 17 meeting.